maxiao64/simditor/README.md

-# Simditor extension for laravel-admin
+# Simditor-upload-qiniu extension for laravel-admin

-This is a `laravel-admin` extension that integrates [Simditor](https://github.com/mycolorway/simditor) into the `laravel-admin` form.
+This is a `laravel-admin` extension that integrates [Simditor](https://github.com/mycolorway/simditor) for qiniu upload image function into the `laravel-admin` form.
 ## Screenshot

 <img alt="simditor" src="https://user-images.githubusercontent.com/2421068/45915071-0e9c8f00-be81-11e8-94b5-8094113b71f1.png">